Week 9 of Pregnancy

 Welcome to your ninth week of pregnancy.
-Your kid is fast growing, looking like a little cherry and developing important systems as you reach this fascinating period.
+Your baby is growing fast, looking like a little cherry and developing important systems as you reach this fascinating period.
 This week marks important developments for your young one as well as for you as pregnancy symptoms may be strongest.
 Self-care is more important than ever because you might be going through anything from mood swings to exhaustion.
-Together with advice for negotiating this transforming period, let's examine the amazing changes occurring in your body and those of your child.
+Along with advice for navigating this transforming period, let's examine the amazing changes occurring in your body and those of your child.

 Key Takeaways at Week 9

-• Your little one is now around three quarters of an inch long and weighs one tenth of an ounce.
+• Your little one is now around three-quarters of an inch long and weighs 2.8 grams.

 • The baby's digestive system and anus have developed, although they will not produce waste for quite some time.